AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 >
 >Facebook and Twitter channels are not taken into account.

 From Campaign explorer, browse **[!UICONTROL Administration > Campaign Management > Customer metrics]** to have an overview of the number of active profiles.
 The actual count is performed by the **[!UICONTROL Number of active billing profiles]** ([!UICONTROL billingActiveContactCount]) [technical workflow](../../workflow/using/about-technical-workflows.md).
-This wokflow runs every day and adds the new data to the existing report for the current period in the **[!UICONTROL Customer metrics]** folder.
+This workflow runs every day and adds the new data to the existing report for the current period in the **[!UICONTROL Customer metrics]** folder.

 Active profiles count is available for **Marketing instances** only.
 It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.